 Being surrounded by boulders and paddy fields, you can expect not many places to hide from the scorching heat.
 Make it a point to dump in loads of sunscreen(shawls and caps as well!) for the daylight and mosquito repellent for the night.

 Places to stay in Hampi: Hotels in Hampi

 There are endless options for hotels and home-stays in Hampi where you can hitch up for the night.
 As mentioned before, Hampi has two sides to it, the main bazaar region where you can expect to get no non-veg / alcohol and the Hippie part, where you can booze your night out!
 So, the first part is to figure out which side you want to be in.

 Now, if you are a luxury traveller, ready to spend thousands, you can opt for hotels like Evolve Blackthat can give you a palatial, royal-like ambience.
 To experience a cottage stay, check out the Leo Wooden Resort, situated not very far from the ruins of Hampi.
 You can also check out the Heritage Resort and Clarks Inn.

 For all those on budget travel, not wanting to spend much on stay or if you are in search for hippie tent/hut experience, you can check out Shanthi GuesthouseorGoan corner.

-My personal suggestion for all those who would love to wake up amidst lush paddy fields and have breakfast with an amazing view would be Tutti Hampi tents and cafe.
-That’s one place i’d recommend anyone asking suggestions for stay in hippie island, Hampi.
+My suggestion for all those who would love to wake up amidst lush paddy fields and have breakfast with an amazing view would be Tutti Hampi tents and cafe.
+That’s one place I’d recommend anyone asking suggestions for a stay on hippie island, Hampi.

-PS: Need more inspiration to start your trip to Hampi?
+PS: Need more inspiration to plan your trip to Hampi?
 Here are some tips to help you plan your Hampi itinerary.